gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Preprocessing

-The preprocessing of scsHi-C experiments was carried out using the scsHi-C pipeline.
+The preprocessing of scsHi-C data was carried out using the scsHi-C pipeline for each condition.
 The [scshic_pipeline](https://github.com/gerlichlab/scshic_pipeline) was applied to raw sequencing data.

 In this figure, average contact probability curves over a range of genomic distances were calculated separately for cis and trans sister contacts to derive cis/trans sister contact ratio curves.
 The genomic resolution for a given condition was calculated by determining the genomic distance at which cis and trans sister contacts were equally abundant (at a threshold slightly above noise), to give a genomic resolution score.